- Who We Are

 UFT.org Home > Teaching > Students with Disabilities > Teachers of Students With Disabilities: Preparing for Your Initial Planning Conference

-This checklist has been prepared to help you understand the individual needs of the students with disabilities in your class, identify issues that may be impeding their success and request professional development, materials or other assistance.
+This checklist has been prepared to help you understand the individual needs of the students with disabilities in your class, identify issues that may be impeding their success and request professional development, materials or other assistance in a timely matter.

 Individualized Education Programs (IEPs)